-- The Committee will have its Chairperson to lead the proceedings and Vice-Chair-person to lead the proceedings during Chairperson's absence.
-The chairperson must be an official with the rank of at least Director. - □ The Bid Evaluation Committee should be cross-functional and should comprise of supply chain practitioners and officials from the user department requiring the goods /services. - □ If considered necessary, appoint additional persons with suitable expertise from other departments/institutions with voting rights. - □ If considered necessary, appoint additional experts in an advisory capacity only with no voting rights. - □ A Representative from the Provincial Treasury SCM unit must attend the proceedings on an observer status. - 4.2.6 The Accounting Officer or delegate will ensure that sufficient technical expertise, financial expertise as well as supply chain expertise is represented on the Bid Evaluation Committee.
+POLICY The Bid Evaluation Committee will be composed of at least four OTP officials.
+The Committee will have its Chairperson to lead the proceedings and Vice-Chair-person to lead the proceedings during Chairperson's absence.
+The chairperson must be an official with the rank of at least Director.
+The Bid Evaluation Committee should be cross-functional and should comprise of supply chain practitioners and officials from the user department requiring the goods /services.
+If considered necessary, appoint additional persons with suitable expertise from other departments/institutions with voting rights.
+If considered necessary, appoint additional experts in an advisory capacity only with no voting rights.
+A Representative from the Provincial Treasury SCM unit can be invited to attend the proceedings on an observer status.

+4.2.6 The Accounting Officer or delegate will ensure that sufficient technical expertise, financial expertise as well as supply chain expertise is represented on the Bid Evaluation Committee.